econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-4-Twisted-Plugin.md

 Our `BotServiceMaker.makeService` method returns an instance of `TalkBackBotService` with parameters grabbed from our configuration, definied in `settings.ini`.
 Now let’s implement our `TalkBackBotService` class.

-We’ll first create a private variable `_bot` with `None` (private is denoted with a leading `_`, and while it’s not meant to be publically accessible, it isn’t enforced).
+We’ll first create a private variable `_bot` with value `None` (private is denoted with a leading `_`, and while it’s not meant to be publically accessible, it isn’t enforced).

 We also initialize the class: